dianavile/RgSocDVTeam/README-LSG.md

 ### Installation
 - How to get development environment running?
-- step-by-step series of examples
+- step-by-step series of examples (descriptions, how to install, step by step) Step 1
-Step 1

 ```